Importance of Identifying Business Problems

 Once you have an idea of what the problem is, you should begin implementing the principles of Lean, Six Sigma, or Theory of Constraints.
 Start by creating a Value Stream Map so you can see what the problems are from an Enterprise level in the current state.
 From there, map out what an ideal future state will look like.
-A complimentary tool to the Value Stream Map is the Process Map.
+A complementary tool to the Value Stream Map is the Process Map.
 The Process Map helps you analyze, in detail, the problems identified in the Value Stream Map.
 The detail will help you solve those problems and simplify your business.

 Another interesting tool you can use is a Gemba Walk.
 Taken from the Japanese language, Gemba is a Lean term and translates to “Actual place.”
-A Gemba Walk is a process in which the business leaders and support personnel gathers information by observing and interacting with employees where they work (Actual place).
+A Gemba Walk is a process in which the business leaders and support personnel gather information by observing and interacting with employees where they work (Actual place).
 This is important because it will help you see the difference between what you think is going on and what is actually going on.

 Finally, keeping an eye on financial results will help identify potential problems.
 Watching weekly, monthly, and quarterly sales numbers will allow you to address problems early on before they become much more difficult issues later on.

 Over time, we have been able to notice some mistakes that business owners and managers often make.

 - They don’t measure their processes – We come across companies that don’t have a well-defined process that they can use as a baseline for what needs to be improved upon.

 - They don’t make observations – It may seem trivial, but people are busy and we often see that business leaders simply don’t have the time to do the proper observations